 Olive oil is a neutral-flavored oil that is used worldwide.
-Learn the five best substitutes for olive oil if you don’t have it in your kitchen or want to use an alternative.
+Learn five healthy substitutes for olive oil if you don’t have it in your kitchen or want to use something else.
+Skip the cheaper alternatives and choose one of these olive oil alternatives instead!

 jars of olive oil